hex2f/marz/README.md

 Marz is built on top of [Bun](https://bun.sh/), so you'll need to install that first by following their [installation guide](https://bun.sh/docs/installation).

-Then clone this repo, and install its dependencies using `bun install`.
+Then use `bun create marz` to use the interactive [create-marz](https://github.com/hex2f/marz/tree/main/packages/create-marz) CLI.

-To run the server, use `bun run index.tsx`.
+To run the server, use `bun dev`.
 This bundles all of your pages and components, and starts a server on port 3000.
-Currently there is no "watch" mode for development, so you'll need to restart the server manually after making changes.

 Routing is determined by the file structure of your `pages` directory.
 For example, a file at `pages/index.tsx` will be served at `/`, and a file at `pages/about.tsx` will be served at `/about`.
 Each file is expected to export a named `Page` component.
 For now, all `Page` components must be server components, but they can import and use client components.
+Params are supported (`pages/[id].tsx` or `pages/[id]/about.tsx`), and can be accessed via the `params` prop on the `Page` component.

 # Contributing